11 min read

 The last step (C) adds a little humor as a reminder that sometimes the data being streamed is needed for real time insights.
 Here we have containers slide off the back of the ship into the sea, suggesting the humidity readings from sensors on these containers would increase sharply.

 The need to move data between locations is not new, but the ability to do this efficiently, affordably, at large scale and low latency is relatively new.
-Multi-master replication with MapR-DB and MapR Streams provides an unusually powerful way to handle data across distant data centers, on premise or in cloud, and extends options for geo-distributed data even beyond the excellent mirroring capabilities you may already be familiar with for the MapR Data Platform.
+Multi-master replication with MapR Database and MapR Event Store provides an unusually powerful way to handle data across distant data centers, on premise or in cloud, and extends options for geo-distributed data even beyond the excellent mirroring capabilities you may already be familiar with for the MapR Data Platform.

 Issues related to geo-distribution of both data and compute power including hybrid cloud architecture and the importance of being able to run stateful applications in stateless containers is discussed in a new O’Reilly data report called Data Where You Want It: Geo-Distribution of Big Data and Analysis that you can download free from the MapR website.

 Stay ahead of the bleeding edge...get the best of Big Data in your inbox.